LewisLabUCSD/Mito_Trace/README_clone_lineage.md

 # Clone-Cell type relationship Writeup
 - Once we get the clones, and we correlate them with cell types, we want to see if there's any relationship between the clones and the cell types
-- This will be similar to Lareau et al 2021, and Dawn et al 2021.
+- This will be similar to Lareau et al 2020, and Lin et al 2021.

 # Current Report:
 ---